Leptokarya: Location

 Lies on the coast of Aegean Sea, under the Mount Olympos.
 It is located near ancient Leivithra, allegedly the home of Orpheus, major figure in the Greek Mythology.
 Since the major events and customs in the town is the revival of division of Orpheus.

 Tourism

 Leptokarya is a popular tourist destination during the summer months due to its beaches, as well as due to its proximity to Mount Olympus.
+The town houses Olympus Geological History Museum dedicated to the geology of the surrounding area.

 Transport

-The town is served by Leptokarya train station, with local stopping services to Thessaloniki, Kalambaka and Palaiofarsalos and Since 2008, by Proastiakos Thessaloniki to Larissa and Thessaloniki.
+The town is served by Leptokarya train station, with local stopping services to Thessaloniki, Kalambaka and Palaiofarsalos, and since 2008, by Proastiakos Thessaloniki to Larissa and Thessaloniki.